 Disclosure: This post contains affiliate links.
 If you buy or sign-up through one of those links, you won’t pay a penny more but we’ll get a small commission that helps us in running this blog.
 Read the Disclosure page.

 We all have read many books since childhood.
-Be it a storybook, school books or novels, everyone has done it.
+Be it a storybook, school books, or novels, everyone has done it.
 But have you ever thought about whether you can get paid to read books?
 Is it really possible?

 How Does Reading Books Pays Money?

-To summarize the whole process,
+To summarize the entire process,

-Get Paid to Read Books – Companies That Pays Money
+Get Paid to Read Books – 6 Companies That Pays Money

 1. Kirkus Reviews

 Kirkus Reviews is a book reviewing company that has been around since 1933.
 The company analyzes all the genre books of all lengths, in digital, hardcover and paperback format.
 They review and edit nearly 10,000 books yearly by paying money to book reviewers.

 2. Publishers Weekly

 Publishers Weekly is a weekly news magazine focused on the international book publishing business.
-The company publishes reviews of all types of books whether it is fiction or non-fiction.
-They also accept self-published, traditional publisher or a freelance publicist books for review.
+The company publishes reviews of all types of books, whether it is fiction or non-fiction.
+They also accept self-published, traditional publisher, or a freelance publicist books for review.

-You can find job opportunities for editors, copyeditors and book reviewers in their jobzone page. (required jobs are not always available) To apply, you need to send your resume and a 200-word sample review of a recently published book.
+You can find job opportunities for editors, copyeditors, and book reviewers in their jobzone page. (book reading jobs are not always available) To apply, you need to send your resume and a 200-word sample review of a recently published book.

 3. Online Book Club

 Online Book Club is a platform for authors to receive honest feedback & reviews regarding their books.
 It is free to join, and they will only hire you if your first review meets their standard.

-Please note that you won’t get paid for the first review you do as this is their way to check whether you are suitable for the job.
+Please note that you won’t get paid for the first review you do, as this is their way to check whether you are suitable for the job.
 Once you are hired, you will get paid $5-$60 for subsequent reviews.
 You can click here to join.

 4. U.S Review of Books